hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/admin-authz-ext-iam.md

 ## Prerequisites

-1. Keycloak up and running
+1. Keycloak is up and running
 2. Keycloak is configured as follows
    1. A realm called `my-realm` is created
    2. A client called `prism-agent` under `my-realm` with __authorization__ feature is created.
 (See [create client instruction](https://www.keycloak.org/docs/latest/authorization_services/index.html#_resource_server_create_client))